freme-project/freme-project.github.io/knowledge-base/freme-for-sysadmins/use-freme-docker.md

 # Run FREME in a docker container

-This article describes how to run FREME the FREME docker container.
+This article describes how to run FREME in docker.

 ## Overview

 FREME uses [Docker Compose](https://docs.docker.com/compose/) to hide the individual docker images that a FREME installation consists of from the user and to make it easier for users to install the multiple images together.

-FREME comes in three different distributions that differ in the amount of pre-initialized data:
+FREME comes in three different distributions.
+All FREME distributions contain all e-Services, all basic services and all FREME NER models.
+They differ in the amount of pre-initialized data:

-* basic: XSLT processors, pipelines, SPARQL converters, e-Link templates.
+* basic: Initializes XSLT processors, pipelines, SPARQL converters, e-Link templates.
 These are all stored in a MySQL database, and the size of all together is less then 1 MB.
-The basic data is part of every FREME installation.
+Requires around 7 GB of disk space.
-* standard: There is a set of large datasets which can be used to initialize the SOLR and the Virtuoso server.
-This data is used for features of FREME NER and e-Link.
-These datasets are optional and need to be integrated in FREME separately.
-The standard datasets are the DBPedia datasets in 7 languages (English, German, Dutch, French, Italian, Spanish, Russian) and the Europeana datasets.
-The size of this is roughly 30 GB.
+* standard: Contains all data of the basic installation.
+Further it contians DBPedia datasets in 7 languages (English, German, Dutch, French, Italian, Spanish, Russian) and the Europeana datasets.
+The size of this is about 22 GB of disk space.
-* full: The full set of datasets has the same features like the standard version but it adds more datasets.
-Additional datasets are CORDIS, Geopolitical ontology, Global airports, ONLD, ORCID, VIAF, Grid, GWPP glossary.
+* full: It contains all data of the standard installation.
+Further it contains CORDIS, Geopolitical ontology, Global airports, ONLD, ORCID, VIAF, Grid, GWPP glossary.

 ## Install FREME from docker